AudioQuest GO4, Rocket 88 & Castle Rock Speaker Cables

 In order to get a good impression of the current AudioQuest sound, I have reviewed a range of Speaker Cables and Interlinks spanning a wide price range

 Reviewed here are the Speaker Cables.
-Also see the AudioQuest Interlinks review.
+See also the AudioQuest Interlinks review.

 Review samples kindly provided by AudioQuest Nederland

-Amplifier used was a Devialet 120, which is handy because it is a streaming endpoint, DAC, preamp and power amp all in one.
-In the interest of keeping things neutral I am streaming from a Windows PC using the Devialet’s Air protocol from jRiver Media Center.
+The amplifier used was a Devialet 120, which is handy because it is a streaming endpoint, DAC, preamp and power amp all in one.
+In the interest of keeping things neutral, I am streaming from a Windows PC using the Devialet’s Air protocol from jRiver Media Center.
 So you see, there’s nothing to tweak here.
 The AudioQuest cables are the only cables in the chain, apart from the Devialet’s power cable and the Ethernet cable.
-All Audioquest cables are available with a range of connectors and I received gold plated versions for the GO-4 and Rocket 88.
-The Castle Rock was provided with silver plated connectors.
+All Audioquest cables are available with a range of connectors and I received gold-plated versions for the GO-4 and Rocket 88.
+The Castle Rock was provided with silver-plated connectors.
 All cables tested utilize solid Perfect-Surface Copper+.

-The Rocket 88 is the top level cable it its series.
+The Rocket 88 is the top-level cable in its series.
 It employs a double star-quad geometry and uses a double amount of copper compared to the GO-4 and is noticeably sturdier and heavier.
 Like the GO-4, it uses partially conductive Carbon-Loaded Polyethylene in the insulation for the negative conductors and Nitrogen-Injected Foamed-Polyethylene Insulation on its positive conductors.
-It is the only cable of the bunch to have a PVC trouser-sleeves in place of a solid splitter and braid, likely applied for the cable to still reach a certain price point.
+It is the only cable of the bunch to have PVC sleeves in place of a solid splitter and braid, likely applied for the cable to still reach a certain price point.

-I mentioned the perfect timbre above for the GO-4 but the Rocket 88 manages to put some extra on top: this cable sounds even more natural, life-like as well as live-like, by which I mean the feeling of listening to live musicians.
-Also the 88 has bass to die for.
-Regular readers know that I like solid bass, Levinson and Wadia style, and it was this aspect of the 88 really made me fall for it.
-It’s deep, solid and powerful, while remaining nimble and articulate.
-Midrange was even more tangible, most noticeable with piano which was way more real than with the GO-4.
+I mentioned the perfect timbre above for the GO-4 but the Rocket 88 manages to put some extra on top: this cable sounds even more natural, lifelike as well as “live”-like, by which I mean the feeling of listening to live musicians.
+Also, the 88 has bass to die for.
+Regular readers know that I like solid bass, Levinson, and Wadia style, and it was this aspect of the 88 really made me fall for it.
+It’s deep, solid, and powerful while remaining nimble and articulate.
+The midrange was even more tangible, most noticeable with piano which was way more real than with the GO-4.
 Here I was thinking that the GO-4 could be my next default go-to cable for this setup.
-The Rocket 88 does have a darker balance than the GO-4, and is definitely drier.
+The Rocket 88 does have a darker balance than the GO-4, and it’s higher precision means that it is relatively also drier.
 It also seems to be less spacious, but the cable does offer plenty of detail throughout the frequency spectrum.
 The Rocket 88, even more so than the GO-4, made me feel as if I got the Accuphase E260 bass back.
 The Devialet is more refined and airy for sure and it has excellent bass, but the Accuphase was simply fuller and more sonorous in that area, and the Rocket 88 seemed to give me the best of both worlds.

 In order to be sure of this effect, I repeated tests with several friends and with a length of time in between sessions.
 The end result is the same: even if I really like this cable in most of its areas and it makes a clear case for being superior to the GO-4, ultimately for me it drops the ball in terms of musical flow.

-Like the Rocket 88, the Castle Rock provides rock-solid, deep and powerful bass.
-Compared to the already fuller souding Rocket 88, the Castle Rock sounds even fuller tonally.
+Like the Rocket 88, the Castle Rock provides rock-solid, deep, and powerful bass.
+Compared to the already fuller-sounding Rocket 88, the Castle Rock sounds even fuller tonally.
 Yet it doesn’t sound heavy-handed at all.
-This cable simply sounds perfect in pitch and tempo: neither slow nor hurried, and its dynamics are spectacular, without ever becoming harsh.
-Soundstage is definitely wider than with the Rocket 88, and contrary to the latter, the Castle Rock easily fills the room with an enveloping sound aura and music flows freely from the speakers.
+This cable simply sounds perfect in pitch and tempo: neither slow nor hurried and its dynamics are spectacular, without ever becoming harsh.
+The soundstage is definitely wider than with the Rocket 88, and contrary to the latter, the Castle Rock easily fills the room with an enveloping sound aura and music flows freely from the speakers.
 Piano and percussive instruments sound ever so lifelike, and very LIVE.
 It’s not often that I hear a cable that sounds so energetic without hardening even the slightest bit in dynamic crescendos.
-As I was happy to note, the Castle Rock also improves on the Rocket 88 in terms of treble air and -flow and even if its solid core nature will not make the cable sound like the airiest of competing litze designs, its balance is just what the doctor ordered for this setup.
-More importantly, litze designs are not normally capable of delivering this level of solidity or the well-grounded lifelike quality that the Castle Rock is capable of.
+As I was happy to note, the Castle Rock also improves on the Rocket 88 in terms of treble air and -flow although its solid core nature will not make the cable sound as fluid and airy as some competing litze designs.
+On the other hand, litze designs are not normally capable of delivering this level of solidity or the well-grounded lifelike quality that the Castle Rock is capable of.